501A-gh/cubic-bezier-input/README.md

 ## Anatomy

-Import all parts and piece them together.
+Like in shadcn/ui or Radix you can import all parts and piece them together.

 ```jsx
 <CubicBezier.Root>